Last updated on June 14th, 2023

 Canada has a thriving animation and comics industry, producing plenty of popular cartoons over the years.
 (The Nelvana animation studio output alone would fill its own post.)
 Many of these cartoons are seen here in the United States, and carry some advantages.
 For starters, Canadian cartoons usually aren’t owned by a major American conglomerate like Disney or Warner Bros.
 And unlike British or Australian imports, Canada has similar cultures, accents, etc. as its southern neighbor.
 That said, there might be more frequent references to hockey (versus an American cartoon); also, occasional Canadian English word spellings on signs, etc. (“favourite,” “colour”) might appear.

-Below is a look at some noteworthy references to Canada in cartoons, with a focus on Canadian-made cartoons.
+In time for Canada Day (July 1), below is a look at some noteworthy references to Canada in cartoons, with a focus on Canadian-made cartoons.

 CBC station identification

 Canada’s national public broadcaster, CBC, has produced some animated station identifications.
 The most famous of these is what’s dubbed the “exploding pizza” bumper, made both in English and (for its French language counterpart, Radio-Canada) in French.
 The identification ran from 1974 (when CBC went to full-color broadcasting) to 1986, when they switched to a different identification.

 As Canada’s most popular sport, hockey gets plenty of references in Canadian made cartoons.
 I’ve previously written about hockey in cartoons, but to note some Canada-specific references:

 - Canadian animated series “6Teen” features a sporting goods store called “The Penalty Box.”

 - “The Sweater” is a hockey-related animated short released by Canada’s National Film Board (NFB).